-- b. a political party or member of a political party or any subdivision of a political party of a foreign adversary, - c. a partnership, association, corporation, organization, or other combination of persons organized under the laws of or having its principal place of business in a foreign adversary, or a subsidiary of such entity, or owned or controlled wholly or in part by any person, entity, or collection of persons or entities of a foreign adversary, - d. any person who is domiciled in a foreign adversary and is not a citizen or lawful permanent resident of the United States, or - e. any person, entity, or collection of persons or entities, described in subparagraphs a through d of this paragraph having a controlling interest in a partnership, association, corporation, organization, trust, or any other legal entity or subsidiary formed for the purpose of owning real property; - 8.
-"Military base or installation" shall mean any land, structure, or property owned or controlled by any division of the United States Department of Defense, Oklahoma National Guard, or any other department of government, state or federal, critical to the safety and security of Oklahoma or the United States;
+- b. a political party or member of a political party or any subdivision of a political party of a foreign adversary, - c. a partnership, association, corporation, organization, or other combination of persons organized under the laws of or having its principal place of business in a foreign adversary, or a subsidiary of such entity, or owned or controlled wholly or in part by any person, entity, or collection of persons or entities of a foreign adversary, - d. any person who is domiciled in a foreign adversary and is not a citizen or lawful permanent resident of the United States, or - e. any person, entity, or collection of persons or entities, described in subparagraphs a through d of this paragraph having a controlling interest in a partnership, association, corporation, organization, trust, or any other legal entity or subsidiary formed for the purpose of owning real property;

+8. "Military base or installation" shall mean any land, structure, or property owned or controlled by any division of the United States Department of Defense, Oklahoma National Guard, or any other department of government, state or federal, critical to the safety and security of Oklahoma or the United States;

-- 1 9.
-"Non-notified transactions" shall mean foreign investments 2 in the United States that are not voluntarily submitted to the Committee on Foreign Investment in the United States for review 3 under 50 U.S.C., Section 4565; - 10.
-"Operational software" shall mean computer programs used for the operation, control, maneuver or maintenance of state infrastructure, or any other computer program applications related to state infrastructure; - "Software" shall mean any program or routine, or any set of one or more programs or routines, which are used or intended for use to cause one or more computers or pieces of computer related peripheral equipment, or any combination thereof, to perform a task or set of tasks, as it relates to state infrastructure; - 12.
-"State infrastructure" shall mean critical infrastructure and transportation infrastructure; and - 13.
-"Transportation infrastructure" shall include, but not be limited to: - airports including, but not limited to, commercial and intermodal airports and heliports and all airport infrastructure, - b. roadways including, but not limited to, publicly accessible streets, roads, highways, and bridges and all roadway infrastructure including, but not limited
+9. "Non-notified transactions" shall mean foreign investments in the United States that are not voluntarily submitted to the Committee on Foreign Investment in the United States for review under 50 U.S.C., Section 4565;

+5 10.
+"Operational software" shall mean computer programs used 6 for the operation, control, maneuver or maintenance of state 7 infrastructure, or any other computer program applications related 8 to state infrastructure;

+9 11.
+"Software" shall mean any program or routine, or any set of 10 one or more programs or routines, which are used or intended for use 11 to cause one or more computers or pieces of computer related 12 peripheral equipment, or any combination thereof, to perform a task 13 or set of tasks, as it relates to state infrastructure;

+14 12.
+"State infrastructure" shall mean critical infrastructure 15 and transportation infrastructure; and a. airports including, but not limited to, commercial and intermodal airports and heliports and all airport infrastructure, b. roadways including, but not limited to, publicly accessible streets, roads, highways, and bridges and all roadway infrastructure including, but not limited to, signage, toll booths, weigh stations, and traffic signals,

+16 13.
+"Transportation infrastructure" shall include, but not be 17 limited to: